raksonibs/ember-erd/README.md

 Install via `npm install ember-erd`.

-By running `node run ember-erd`, you generate an index.html you can view.
+By running `node node_modules/ember-erd/bin/index.js`, you generate an index.html you can view.

 * double arrow means hasMany both Ways
 * hasOne is a straight line inbetween